Ivan Panfilov: Battle of Moscow

 On 27 August 1941, the division arrived in Borovichi, near Leningrad, and joined the Fifty-Second Army.
 On 2 September, it was consigned to the reserve, spending a month in the rear.

 On 7 October, after the Wehrmacht commenced Operation Typhoon, the division was sent to the Moscow region, where it arrived on the 10th.
-It was stationed in the left flank of General Konstantin Rokossovsky's Sixteenth Army and tasked with defending a 41-kilometer long sector to the south of Volokolamsk, a part of the Mozhaisk fortified line.
+It was stationed on the left flank of General Konstantin Rokossovsky's Sixteenth Army and tasked with defending a 41-kilometer long sector to the south of Volokolamsk, a part of the Mozhaisk fortified line.

 On 15 October, the Germans attacked the region.
 After two weeks of fighting, the 316th was abandoned by the other defenders.
 Together with the rest of the Sixteenth Army, the division retreated towards Moscow.
 In spite of suffering heavy casualties, the 316th managed to significantly delay the German advance on the capital, buying time for the defenders of the city.
 On 11 November, Panfilov was awarded his third Order of the Red Banner for the personal courage he displayed during the fighting.
 According to historian Richard Overy, Marshal Georgy Zhukov told Panfilov that he would be shot if he were to retreat.

 The 316th Division's new line of defense, near the village of Dubosekovo, was overrun by the Germans on 15–16 November; Soviet newspapers later claimed that on the 16th, twenty-eight soldiers from the division's 1075th Regiment destroyed eighteen German tanks while fighting to the last man, though an investigation by a Soviet military judge in 1948 revealed the tale was exaggerated.
 The threat to Rokossovsky's flank prompted the Stavka to send in the reserve 78th Siberian Rifle Division.
 The 78th's soldiers were forced to retreat after three days, but the Wehrmacht's advance was slowed down due to the Soviets' resistance and the weather conditions, gradually grinding into a standstill.

 On 17 November, the People's Commissar of Defense passed a decree to grant the 316th the status of a Guards formation, renaming it the 8th Guards Rifle Division.
 On the 18th, a group of correspondents visited Panfilov's command post in the village of Guseniovo, and informed him of the resolution.
 While he briefed the journalists in the open, they came under a mortar attack.
 Panfilov was killed by a shell splinter.
 The Defense Commissar's edict was brought into effect on that day.